 Government agencies were quick to respond, with the gist of the story being that the words weren't "banned" per se.
 They were more like "discouraged" — specifically from being used when appealing for funding from Republicans in Congress.
 The Department of Heath and Human Services (HHS), which oversees the CDC, issued a statement that said it was a "mischaracterization":

 HHS statement addressing media reports: "The assertion that HHS has 'banned words' is a complete mischaracterization of discussions regarding the budget formulation process.
-HHS will continue to use the best scientific evidence available to improve the health of all Americans."— Dr Brenda Fitzgerald (@CDCDirector) December 17, 2017
+HHS will continue to use the best scientific evidence available to improve the health of all Americans."— Dr. Robert R. Redfield (@CDCDirector) December 17, 2017

 “It’s absurd and Orwellian, it’s stupid and Orwellian, but they are not saying to not use the words in reports or articles or scientific publications or anything else the CDC does,” a former federal official, who asked not to be named, told the New York Times.
 “They’re saying not to use it in your request for money because it will hurt you.
 It’s not about censoring what CDC can say to the American public.
 It’s about a budget strategy to get funded.”